-3.2 FSB Clock (BCLK[1:0]) and Processor Clocking
+3.2.3 FSB Clock (BCLK[1:0]) and Processor Clocking

 BCLK[1:0] directly controls the FSB interface speed as well as the core frequency of the processor.
 As in previous-generation processors, the processor core frequency is a multiple of the BCLK[1:0] frequency.
+The processor bus ratio multiplier will be set at its default ratio at manufacturing.
 The processor uses a differential clocking implementation.

-3.3 Voltage Identification
+3.3 Voltage Identification and Power Sequencing

 The processor uses seven voltage identification pins,VID[6:0], to support automatic selection of power supply voltages.
-The VID pins for processor are CMOS outputs driven by the processor VID circuitry.
-Table 2 specifies the voltage level corresponding to the state of VID[6:0].
-A 1 refers to a high-voltage level and a 0 refers to low-voltage level.
+The VID pins for the processor are CMOS outputs driven by the processor VID circuitry.
+Table 3 specifies the voltage level corresponding to the state of VID[6:0].
+A 1 in the table refers to a high-voltage level and a 0 refers to a low-voltage level.